Colorado pikeminnow: Restoration efforts

 Recovery efforts are focused on operating dams to create more natural flow patterns, improving fish passage up- and downstream, and restricting stocking of non-native fish to reduce ecological interactions.
 In Arizona, hatcheries are in the process of restocking the Upper basin with Colorado pikeminnow.
-According to the Native Aquatic Species Conservation in Arizona, it was found that small fish could not avoid predation and that the only successful site for reintroduction was the Green River, more specifically the upper Green River.
-Fish up to 16 in long have been released in the hopes of increasing the survival rate of the released Colorado pikeminnow.
-There has been evidence that population numbers are increasing in the San Juan River.
+The Native Aquatic Species Conservation in Arizona reported that small fish could not avoid predation and that the only successful site for reintroduction was the Green River, more specifically the upper Green River.
+Fish up to 16 in long have been released in the hopes of increasing the survival rate of the Colorado pikeminnow.
+Some evidence has shown that population numbers are increasing in the San Juan River.

 The Colorado pikeminnow was one of the first species listed under the Endangered Species Act in 1973 as endangered, due to its extirpation from the Lower Colorado River Basin following damming in the early 20th century.
-A stocking program in the Verde River has been discontinued due to futility, and current conservation efforts are aimed at preserving pikeminnow populations in three subbasins within the Upper Colorado River: the Green River, the Upper Colorado River and the San Juan River.
-A draft recovery plan published in 2022 projected a cost of nearly US$180 million over 15 years to recover the Colorado pikeminnow through management of water flow, maintenance of fish passages and control of nonnative species, among other measures.
+A stocking program in the Verde River has been discontinued due to futility, and current conservation efforts are aimed at preserving pikeminnow populations in three subbasins within the Upper Colorado River - the Green River, the Upper Colorado River, and the San Juan River.
+A draft recovery plan published in 2022 projected a cost of nearly US$180 million over 15 years to recover the Colorado pikeminnow through management of water flow, maintenance of fish passages, and control of non-native species, among other measures.